 Do You Have Any Delicate Items?

 Some items need a little more love.
-If you’re looking to store your wine collection, fine art, or delicate family heirlooms, make sure you look for a unit that is climate controlled to prevent rust, mildew, humidity, and pests.
+If you’re looking to store your wine collection, fine art, or delicate family heirlooms, make sure you look for a climate controlled storage unit to prevent rust, mildew, humidity, and pests.

 A tip for storing your more delicate items is to first wrap them in acid-free tissue paper and then cover them in whatever other packaging material you want to use, such as bubble wrap, duck packing paper, or foam wrapping.
 The acid-free tissue paper will help keep your items from experiencing obnoxious aging issues.